mctinker/Map-Tasker/README.md

 - MapTasker_Apps.json

   This contains a list of all Android applications gleaned either the XML file or directly from the Android device.
 The list is useed to populate the app list when editing a Task action such as 'Launch App'.

+  - Android

+  Various 'maptasker.***' files are created, including Tasker files, to manage the to/from travel of XML.
+Examples are: maptasker_import.xxx.xml, maptasker_apps.txt, maptasker_files.txt

 - hidden files: system settings, run counter, last 'version checked' date, and API keys.